The Society for Neuro-Oncology is a multidisciplinary organization dedicated to promoting advances in neuro-oncology through research and education.

 Membership levels include:

-- Trainee (for those with or without doctorate-level degrees, in fellowship, post-doctoral or other educational positions, below faculty level)
+- Trainee (for those in fellowship, post-doctoral or other educational positions, below faculty level)

 - Emeritus membership is available for members of SNO in good standing who are 65 years of age or older, or by special dispensation of the membership committee.